-What should I take if I am thinking about majoring or minoring in Mathematics?
-Students interested in majoring or minoring in Mathematics should begin with the calculus sequence Math 7 and Math 8 (or appropriate AP credit) followed by Math 100.
-It is desirable to take Math 100 by the fall semester of one’s sophomore year as it is the prerequisite for most upper level math courses.
+What should I take if I am thinking about majoring or minoring in mathematics?
+Students interested in majoring or minoring in Mathematics should begin with the calculus sequence Math 150 and Math 151 (or appropriate AP credit) followed by Math 310.
+It is desirable to take Math 310 by the fall semester of one’s sophomore year as it is the prerequisite for most upper level math courses.

-What math courses should I take to satisfy the breadth requirement in Division 1?
-You may use any course in the department towards your breadth requirement but the math courses most commonly used are Math 2, Math 3, and Math 7.
-It is a good idea look at the math requirements of any subject that you think is a potential major or minor before choosing a course for your breadth requirement.
+What math courses should I take to satisfy the [Q] general education requirement?
+You may use any course in the department towards your [Q] requirement but the math courses most commonly used are Math 101, Math 111, Math 115, Math 117, and Math 150.
+It is a good idea look at the math requirements of any subject that you think is a potential major or minor before choosing a course for your [Q] requirement.

-If I get AP credit in Mathematics, can I use that towards my breadth requirement in Division 1?
+If I get AP credit in Mathematics, can I use that to satisfy my [Q] requirement?
 Yes.